bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-ios.png"/>
 </p><br>

 It's worth emphasizing there isn't mobile client and desktop client -- the same HTML5 client runs on all devices.
-This gives us a single code base to enhance and innovate with adoption across desktop, laptop, chromebook, iOS, and Andorid.
+This gives us a single code base to enhance and innovate with adoption across desktop, laptop, chromebook, iOS, and Android.
 Nice!

 ## Designed for online learning

-In the introduction we stated that BigBlueButton extends many of its core features of a web conferencing system to focus on enabling the instructor to engage students.
+In the introduction, we said that BigBlueButton extends many of its core features of a web conferencing system to focus on enabling the instructor to engage students.
 There are four main use cases for engagement:

 1. tutoring/virtual office hours
 1. flipped classroom
-1. gropu collaboration
+1. group collaboration
 1. full online classes

 BigBlueButton helps you engage students in each of these use cases with features that include